Wayne Brown (speedway rider)

-Wayne Brown (1959–1991) was a speedway rider from New Zealand.
+Wayne Michael Brown (1959–1991) was a speedway rider from New Zealand.
+He earned 3 caps for the New Zealand national speedway team.

 Speedway career

 Brown rode in the top two tiers of British Speedway from 1976 to 1982, riding for various clubs.

-In 1980, he became the National League Riders' Champion.
+In 1980, he became the National League Riders' Champion, which was held at Wimbledon Stadium on 28 September 1980.

 on 29 January 1991, Brown died in an industrial accident in his native New Zealand.